 Carbon Pricing Brings Vietnam Closer to Decarbonization

-Vietnam’s quick economic expansion and rising energy consumption have resulted in an exponential increase in GHG (Greenhouse Gases) emissions, with the country ranking second in Southeast Asia in terms of air pollution in 2019.
+Vietnam’s rapid economic growth and increased energy consumption have caused an exponential increase in GHG (Greenhouse Gases) emissions, placing the country second on Southeast Asia’s most polluted countries in 2019.

-Moreover, the carbon emission trading scheme (ETS) aimed to create a market mechanism via which companies, cities, and nations wishing to cut their GHG emissions could buy credits to offset their actual emissions.
+Moreover, the carbon emission trading scheme (ETS) aimed to create a market mechanism that companies, cities, and countries can use to cut their GHG emissions through buying credits to offset their actual emissions.

-Four important environmental and developmental issues were addressed by the new law.
+Four important environmental and developmental issues were addressed by the new regulation.

 - Decarbonization through a carbon price system would aid in the reduction of GHG emissions, air pollution, and thereby human health.